 She told them either she stopped doing their little favors or they had to pay her.
 They agreed and made her the secretary and receptionist for the band.

-While working as secretary, June started to date the lead singer of Pink Floyd, Syd Barrett.
-She stood by him through his many acid trips – and there were many.
+While working as a secretary, June started to date the lead singer of Pink Floyd, Syd Barrett.
+She stood by him through his many acid trips, and there were many.
 She was there when he stood catatonic on the stage in 1967, unable to perform and unaware of where he was.

 June Child remembers, “Syd was very special in an extraordinary way, he wrote wonderful songs, the lyrics were incredible.
 He was very, very much the creator of the group in those days.”

 She stayed with him until, due to his mental issues, he was finally asked to leave the band in 1968.
 By this time, however, she had already met Marc Bolan, lead singer of the band T. Rex.